keatonwilson/biostats/README.md

 This project is a repository for the POGIL Biostats course developed by Nicholas DiRienzo, Keaton Wilson and Robbie Zinna in 2017.

-Blah, blah making changes to stuff.... adding a line of text to the readme.

 ***
 ## Introductory Biostatistics